hackersanddesigners/iperform/readme.md

 ### Registration of a new number

-Register a new Whatsapp number and get a registration code as password.
+Register a new WhatsApp number and get a registration code as password.
 As of June 2016, use this syntax:

 	cd yowsup
 	sudo yowsup-cli registration --env android --requestcode sms -p (your phone number without + or 00) --cc xx --mcc xxx --mnc xx -r voice --debug

 * [check this](https://github.com/tgalal/yowsup/wiki/yowsup-cli-2.0#yowsup-cli-registration) to look up the `--cc`, `--mcc` and `--mnc` of your phone number.
-* using `-r voice` is the most viable way to actually receive a registration code from Whatsapp, through a voice bot.
+* using `-r voice` is the most viable way to actually receive a registration code from WhatsApp, through a voice bot.
 * adding `--debug` let you see what’s going on in case of problems.

 Once you get your registration code, do